-The top two contacts and the bottom two contacts of the 6-contact terminal block connector on the switch's top panel are used for DC inputs.
+The top two contacts and the bottom two contacts of the 6-contact terminal block connector on the EDS's top panel are used for the EDS's two AC/ DC inputs.
 Top and front views of one of the terminal block connectors are shown here.